 Describe the papers you've read that also look at this topic.
 Explain the differences among the results found in different previous studies.
 You can point out challenges that remain (even if your project doesn't solve them all).
 Do different authors come to different conclusions?
 Why might this be?
 Are their regressions valid (e.g. do they take adequate account of endogeneity issues)?
+What econometric techniques does each investigation use?
+Are these appropriate, given what we have learned in class?
+What are the important assumptions required by this method?
+Are these reasonable?
+Are there other techniques (discussed in class) that might be appropriate?
+(Also, what data sets?
+Are those data available free online?)
 These should be academic papers - serious studies not newspaper accounts.
 You can cite a newspaper to indicate why the result is interesting (e.g. to show that policymakers or the public cares about knowing the real answer, or to give some background on why you're interested in it) but you can't end there.